EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 ```
 Figure 1: Transactions between wallets of PID provider and legal person wallet for LPID issuance

 The sequence diagram highlights the integration of the new preliminary steps (3-7, 10-14) using OpenID4VP with the traditional authorization code flow and pre-authorized code flow, adhering to the OID4VCI specification.
 It ensures a robust framework for digital identity issuance, from initial compliance verification to the secure generation and storage of LPID credentials, followed by ongoing management.

-## Steps:
+Not included in the diagram is the revocation information that must be published to a VDR.
+It is the responsibility of an issuer to revoke credentials when needed, this also applies to the LPID.
+Revocation information can be published using the PID provider wallet or directly by the PID provider to the VDR.

+**Steps:**
 1. A natural person uses the eService of an PID Provider to apply for/request an LPID.
 2. The application/request for an LPID in the eService has been approved after verification checks described in chapter 3 above.
 The PID provider requests the PID Provider wallet to create and send an LPID.
 3. The PID provider wallet requests the Client wallet for WIA, WTE, PID using the endpoint either submitted by the natural person in the first step or by information in the redirect url if the LPID process started in a wallet application with a redirect.